-- 1 This Court has jurisdiction and venue of this cause; - 2.
-Due notice of said Application has been given to those persons as required by the Texas Estates Code; - 3.
-Citation has been personally served upon the Ward in accordance with the law; - 4.
-The Ward was/was not present in Court and/but was represented by his Attorney Ad Litem; The personal appearance of the Ward at the hearing was not necessary or advisable because the Ward's incapacities are such that the Ward would not have been able to understand or participate in the hearing; - 5.
-Pursuant to § 1101.151 of the Texas Estates Code, the Ward is totally without capacity to care for himself or to manage his property; or Pursuant to §§ 1101.101(c) & 1101.152 of the Texas Estates Code, the Ward lacks the capacity to do some, but not all, of the tasks necessary to care for himself or to manage his property: specifically, [edit as appropriate] the proposed ward lacks the capacity, or lacks sufficient capacity with supports and services, to make personal decisions regarding residence, voting, operating a motor vehicle, and marriage; or The Ward is without capacity solely by virtue of his minority; - 6. \\\\\\, (hereinafter referred to as "the Guardian") is eligible to be appointed as Guardian, is entitled to be appointed, or is a proper person to act as Guardian of the Person and Estate of \\\\\\, the Ward; and - 7.
+- 5 This Court has jurisdiction and venue of this cause; - 6.
+Due notice of said Application has been given to those persons as required by the Texas Estates Code; - 7.
+Citation has been personally served upon the Ward in accordance with the law; - 8.
+The Ward did/did not appear in person at the hearing, and/but was represented by the Attorney Ad Litem; the personal appearance of the Ward at the hearing was not necessary or advisable because such appearance would not have been in the Ward's best interest; and - 9. \\\\\\, ("Guardian") is eligible to be appointed, is entitled to be appointed, or is a proper person to act as Guardian of the Person and Estate of the Ward. - 10.
 The guardianship is not created for the primary purpose of enabling the Ward to establish residency for enrollment in a school or school district for which the Ward is not otherwise eligible for enrollment.